Understanding Tax & Property

 Stamp Duty Land Tax (SDLT)

-Property purchasers can only register their ownership at the Land Registry if they have a Land Transaction Certificate issued by HMRC.
+Purchasers of property can register their ownership at the Land Registry only if they have a Land Transaction Certificate issued by HMRC.
 This certificate will only be issued when the purchase has been reported to HMRC on an SDLT return.
-All property transactions valued at £40,000 or more must be so reported.
+All property transactions valued at £40,000 or more must be reported.

 Rates of SDLT